Certified Self Contained

 Use a public toilet or the one in your vehicle

-Please respect our home and other travellers by using the proper facilities.
+Please respect our home and other travelers by using the proper facilities.
 Just look for the signs.
 You can find a public toilet near you by searching the AA map.

 Use a dump station to dispose of campervan waste